tscanlin/developers.optimizely.com/src/content/overview/index.md

 If you are new to Optimizely, check out the [Use cases](#use-cases) below to understand the different ways to develop on our platform.
 For a more in-depth overview, you may also want to read [How Optimizely works](#how-optimizely-works) which explains Optimizely's data model, architecture, and the various integration points for developers.

 If you're looking to develop on a specific platform, check out our documentation for the [REST API](/rest/introduction), [JS API](/javascript/introduction), [iOS SDK](/ios/introduction) and an [Android SDK](/android/introduction).
 Each API and SDK contains a brief getting started guide, comprehensive documentation, and FAQs.
-You may also want to check out our [Code samples](/samples) page which contains full solutions from customers, partners, and Optimizely employees that you can download for free.
+This site also includes a [Code samples](/samples) page with solutions from customers, partners, and Optimizely employees that you can download for free.

 ### Developer account